NoXX-Technologies/docs/model/README.md

 migrate update on sports
 - remove auto-generate on id -> its the pre-specified id (static data set)
+- change data type on id from UUID to int

 migrate update on manufacturer
 - remove auto-generate on id -> its the pre-specified id (static data set)